Editor’s note: This article has been updated to reflect passage of the rule change Oct. 26.

-Holocaust education could be mandatory in Arizona as soon as Oct.
+Holocaust education became mandatory in Arizona as of Oct.
 26.

-The Arizona State Board of Education is considering a change to sections R7-2-301 and R7-2-302, the minimum courses of study for elementary school and high school.
-The proposed rule change would add “instruction on the Holocaust and other genocides at least once in either grade seven or grade eight” to social studies standards for students in junior high school, and “instruction on the Holocaust and other genocides” to the world history credit requirement for high school graduation.
+The Arizona State Board of Education passed a change to the Arizona Administrative Code’s sections R7-2-301 and R7-2-302, the minimum courses of study for elementary school and high school.
+The rule change added “instruction on the Holocaust and other genocides at least once in either grade seven or grade eight” to social studies standards for students in junior high school, and “instruction on the Holocaust and other genocides” to the world history credit requirement for high school graduation.

 The change comes after House Bill 2682, which would have mandated education on the Holocaust and other genocides at least twice between seventh and 12th grade, died at the end of the last legislative session amid the COVID-19 pandemic.